-Improvement in affordability is one of the most effective means of combatting poverty.
-Reductions in personal income taxes, combined with new tax credits for families, have targeted relief to low-income earners and removed thousands of Manitobans from the tax rolls.

-Investments in training opportunities and family supports have also delivered a direct benefit to low-income families.
-The clawback of the National Child Benefit will be completely phased out this year, restoring \$13.7 million to low-income families.
-The Manitoba Prenatal Benefit, the first of its kind in Canada, has assisted over 4200 expectant mothers who have low incomes.
-This is in addition to home visiting programs which have helped more than 1500 atrisk families to provide good parenting.
+Improvements in affordability are one of the most effective means of combating poverty.
+Reductions in personal income taxes, combined with new tax credits for families, have targeted relief to low income earners and removed thousands of Manitobans from the tax rolls.
+Investments in training opportunities and family supports have also delivered a direct benefit to low income families.
+The clawback of the National Child Benefit will be completely phased out this year, restoring \$13.7 million to low income families.
+The Manitoba Prenatal Benefit, the first of its kind in Canada, has assisted over 4,200 expectant mothers who have low incomes.
+This is in addition to home visiting programs which have helped more than 1,500 at-risk families to provide good parenting.

-Since 1999, annual funding for child care in Manitoba has increased by over 41 percent.
-The increased funding has provided for new over 1700 new spaces, increased wages and training for child care workers and the introduction of early childhood education programs.
-The provision of quality child care and the establishment of a province-wide network of parent-child centres are major elements of a strategy that focusses on early years development.
+Since 1999, annual funding for child care in Manitoba has increased by over 41%.
+The increased funding has provided for new over 1,700 new spaces, increased wages and training for child care workers, and the introduction of early childhood education programs.
+The provision of quality child care, and the establishment of a province-wide network of parent-child centres, are major elements of a strategy that focuses on early years development.